Prospective Students FAQ

 GMAT scores are provided by PearsonVue.
 Scores should be sent using the code VKRTK14.

 - When will official or attested credentials be required by the University?

 All credentials uploaded to the online application are considered unofficial.
 You will be asked to submit official or attested credentials the Graduate College (transcripts, academic records, diplomas, certificates of degrees, etc. - also English translations if the credentials are not in English) in a sealed envelope, with a certification stamp across the seal IF you are admitted.

 These must be submitted to Graduate College Admissions during your first term (considered fall or spring) of enrollment at the University of Illinois.
 So for the majority of admitted students (all summer & fall start), they will be due September 15.
 They do not need to arrive by the orientation date of your term.
 Once admitted, you can provide them at any time to the MSTM office and we will forward them to the Graduate College.

 The University of Illinois reserves the right to require official academic credentials at any time during the admissions process, and rescind any offer of admission made if discrepancies between unofficial and official transcript(s) are found.

 - What do your students have to say about the MS in Technology Program and the University of Illinois?

 Students take advantage of the many opportunities at the University.
-Check out our student blog.
-You may especially enjoy the following student blogs to get their perspective.
+Check out our student blog to learn more.